 “When I first met Peter Mayer at one of his author parties in 1999, I was an assistant, fresh off the boat from Germany, and I was immediately charmed by this mighty publisher who engaged me in a long conversation, partly in German about German books he read as a child…

 “I admired him and his fierce personality.
-We have lost a wonderful publishing personality and we have lost a fierce supporter of German literature in translation.”
+We’ve lost a wonderful publishing personality and we’ve lost a fierce supporter of German literature in translation.”